FlukeAndFeather/antwincomm/README.md

 mammals) around the northern Antarctic Peninsula (including the Bransfield Strait and South Shetland Islands) using observations collected during the 2012-2016 NOAA/NSF austral winter cruises on the RV Ice Breaker Nathaniel B. Palmer.

+I LOVE BAGELS !!!!!!!

 *Work in progress!!*